 Read more of our tips for having the best volunteer experience this holiday season and beyond.

 Helping families in need during the holidays

-Brittany is one of the many people who need extra help from Feeding America and our network of 200 food banks during the holidays.
-Even though both she and her husband work, they struggle to make ends meet and sometimes go without heat or special holiday meals to make sure their sons have enough to eat.
-But thanks to the Utah Food Bank and their mobile pantry volunteers, Brittany's family was able to have everything they needed for a complete holiday meal.
+Carmen is one of the many people who need extra help from Feeding America and our network of 200 food banks during the holidays.
+Even though both she works as a nurse, she struggles to make ends meet and has to make tough choices during the holidays.
+But thanks to Philabundance and her children's school, Carmens's family was able to have everything they needed for a complete holiday meal.